Farooq family

 As of 2014, the majority of the family members reside in the UAE, Bahrain, Kuwait, the United States and Canada.
 The Farooq Al Arshi family are the first cousins of the Al Olema family.
 The Al Olemas are also known as the Sheikh Sultan Al Ulama, the Fikree, and the Al Khaldi family.

 Background

 The Al Farooq family led by Al Hajj Mohammed Aqil was part of the first wave of migration which started in 1899 due to the "introduction of customs tax by the Persian government under the Qajar dynasty which led to reduced profits for merchants.

-Political instability in 1909, and a flu epidemic in 1918 saw the heads of most merchant families from Bastak relocate to the Arab States of the Persian Gulf, Karachi and the Indian Ocean regions.
+Political instability in 1909, and a flu epidemic in 1918 saw the heads of most merchant families from Bastak relocate to the Persian Gulf region, Karachi and the Indian Ocean regions.